richardjonesnz/moodle-block_paypal/README.txt

 * Unzip the archive and read this file

-* Rename the superiframe/ folder to the name of your module (eg "widget").
+* Rename the cart/ folder to the name of your module (eg "widget").
 The module folder MUST be lower case.
 You should check the Moodle Plugins Database at https://moodle.org/plugins to make sure that your name is not already used by an other block.
 Registering the plugin name @ http://moodle.org/plugins will secure it for you.

-* Edit all the files in this directory and its subdirectories and change all the instances of the string "superiframe" to your module name (eg "widget").
+* Edit all the files in this directory and its subdirectories and change all the instances of the string "cart" to your module name (eg "widget").
 If you are using Linux, you can use the following command
-$ find . -type f -exec sed -i 's/superiframe/widget/g' {} \;
+$ find . -type f -exec sed -i 's/cart/widget/g' {} \;

-* Rename the file lang/en/superiframe.php to lang/en/widget.php
+* Rename the file lang/en/cart.php to lang/en/widget.php
 where "widget" is the name of your module.
-Also rename block_superiframe.php in the main directory to block_widget.php
+Also rename block_cart.php in the main directory to block_widget.php

 * Place the widget folder into the /block folder of the moodle